Prešov: Traffic

 Prešov is connected by the D1 motorway to the south with Košice, to the west with Poprad and Ružomberok.
 The completion of its connecting sections enabling motorway connections to Bratislava and Žilina is expected in 2024.
 A high-quality connection with Poland via Svidník and Hungary is to be provided by the R4 expressway.

-Today, Prešov has a southwestern motorway bypass, which has been under construction since 2017 and was officially opened on October 28, 2021.
-The southwestern bypass of Prešov forms part of the D1 motorway in the section Prešov - west and Prešov - south.
-Since 2019, the 1st stage of the northern bypass from the Prešov - West (Vydumanec) junction to the Prešov - North (Dúbrava) junction, which will be part of the R4 expressway, has been under construction.
-After the overall construction, the Prešov motorway bypass will bypass the whole city, divert transit traffic in all directions and connect the D1 with the R4.
-It will start at D1 Prešov - South junction, continue towards the northwest, to the Prešov - West junction, there it will connect to the already completed parts of the D1 motorway, at this junction the R4 will connect to D1.
-Completion of the construction of the 1st stage (PO west-PO north) of the northern bypass R4 is planned for the summer of 2023 and the 2nd stage (PO north-PO east) is now under the tender with planned opening in 2027.
+Today, Prešov has a southwestern motorway bypass, which has been under construction since 2017 and was officially opened on 28 October 2021.
+The southwestern bypass of Prešov forms part of the D1 motorway in the section Prešov – west and Prešov – south.
+Since 2019, the 1st stage of the northern bypass from the Prešov – West (Vydumanec) junction to the Prešov – North (Dúbrava) junction, which will be part of the R4 expressway, has been under construction.
+After the overall construction, the Prešov motorway bypass will bypass the whole city, divert transit traffic in all directions, and connect the D1 with the R4.
+It will start at D1 Prešov – South junction, continue towards the northwest, to the Prešov – West junction, where it will connect to the already completed parts of the D1 motorway.
+At this junction, the R4 will connect to D1.
+Completion of the construction of the 1st stage (PO west-PO north) of the northern bypass R4 is planned for the summer of 2023, and the 2nd stage (PO north-PO east) is now under the tender with planned opening in 2027.

-International routes of European importance E50 and E371, first class roads I/18, I/68 and I/20 and second class road 546 pass through Prešov.
-In 2017, the last stage of the so-called Embankment communication (Nábrežná komunikácia), including the reconstruction of the intersection at ZVL, which relieved the city center of transit traffic.
+International routes of European importance E50 and E371, first-class roads I/18, I/68, and I/20, and second-class road 546 pass through Prešov.
+In 2017, the last stage of the so-called Embankment communication (Nábrežná komunikácia) was finished, including the reconstruction of the intersection at ZVL, which relieved the city center of transit traffic.